CodingNomads/articles/environment-variables/environment-variables.md

 This script runs every time your `venv` gets activated, which makes it a good place to let your computer know which environment variables you would like to have, and which ones to get rid of once you exit the virtual environment.

 You will edit this script and hard-code the values in there.
-First, you need to make sure that your virtual environment variables won’t stick around once you deactivated it, so you start by _unsetting_ the environment variable that you haven't even created yet.
+First, you need to make sure that your virtual environment variables won’t stick around once you deactivated them, so you start by _unsetting_ the environment variable that you haven't even created yet.

 <h3 id="unsetting-virtual-environment-variables">Unsetting Virtual Environment Variables</h3>